Ford Escape: Hybrid

-The Ford Escape Hybrid and Mercury Mariner Hybrid are the gasoline-electric hybrid powered versions that launched in the U.S. in 2004 for the 2005 model year.
+The Ford Escape Hybrid and Mercury Mariner Hybrid are the gasoline–electric hybrid powered versions that launched in the U.S. in 2004 for the 2005 model year.
 Assembled in Kansas City, Missouri, it was the first hybrid SUV produced for sale and the first hybrid from an American manufacturer (alongside the Chevrolet Silverado/GMC Sierra Hybrids during the same model year).
 According to the Environmental Protection Agency, the first-generation Ford Escape Hybrid is 70% more efficient than the regular Escape.
 While the Mercury Mariner was also offered as a hybrid, the option was not available on the Mazda Tribute.

-Escape hybrid versions can be identified by the "Hybrid" badges located on the front driver's and passenger's doors as well as near the right tailgate.
-In addition, the driver's side window in the cargo area is smaller to accommodate a ventilation slot for the high voltage battery.
+Escape hybrid versions can be identified by the "Hybrid" badges located on the front doors as well as near the right tailgate.
+In addition, the driver's side window in the cargo area is smaller to accommodate a ventilation slot for the high-voltage battery.
 There was also a "Special Appearance Package" available as an option on the 2005–2007 Hybrid models.
 This package replaced the traditional lower cladding of the Escape with a silver finish.
-Standard equipment on the Escape Hybrid includes: an eight-way power adjustable driver's seat, dual-zone automatic air conditioning, cruise control, a six-CD stereo, 16-inch alloy wheels, power door locks with remote keyless entry, and power windows.
+Standard equipment on the Escape Hybrid includes: an eight-way power adjustable driver's seat, dual-zone automatic air conditioning, cruise control, a six-CD stereo, 16-inch alloy wheels, power door locks with remote keyless entry, power windows, four-wheel disc brakes, and electric power steering.

 Ford built 17,000 Escape Hybrids in the second half of 2004, four times as many as it had originally planned.
-Starting in 2005 New York City and other cities in the world began using the Ford Escape Hybrid as taxicabs.
+Starting in 2005, New York City and other cities in the world began using the Ford Escape Hybrid as taxicabs.
 The Ford Escape Hybrid won the North American Truck of the Year award in 2005.